sravanpannala/blog/content/posts/nba-sosadj-2/index.md

 $$ rest_i = -e^{-\Delta t_i} $$

-where \\(\Delta t_i\\) is number of days between games a and b.
+where $\Delta t_i$ is number of days between games a and b.
 I sum this value for all games until that day, so that it includes effects of not only back to backs but also for situations like 2 games in 3 nights or 3 games in 5 nights.

 So total rest for a particular game day and a team:

 $$ rest =  \sum_{i=1}^{n} rest_i = \sum_{i=1}^{n} -e^{-\Delta t_i} $$

-where `n` is number of games played by the team until that day. \\(\Delta t_i\\) are all evaluated wrt that game day.
+where `n` is number of games played by the team until that day. $\Delta t_i$ are all evaluated wrt that game day.

 add e^t plot